 The traditional dances of San Sebastián, in the town of Cangas, is the first event marked on the festival calendar, and it takes place in January.
 Madamas wearing beautiful dresses and handsome galáns dance in the atrium of the parish church of Aldán in a popular, traditional and spectacular event.

-The town of Cuntis pays tribute to one of the winter products, the lacón con grelos (salt cured pork shoulder boiled with turnip tops and potatoes), and the town of Pontevedra does the same with the broth of Mourente.
-As Neves has a festival devoted to the requeixo con mel (cottage cheese and honey) and Vigo’s citizens revolt against Napoleon's army in the re-enactment of the Reconquista (Reconquest).
+The town of Cuntis pays tribute to one of the winter products, the lacón con grelos (salt cured pork shoulder boiled with turnip tops and potatoes), the town of Pontevedra does the same with the broth of Mourente, Bembrive (Vigo) pays tribute to Saint Blas, e As Neves has a festival devoted to the requeixo con mel (cottage cheese and honey).
 Moreover, Tui celebrates the traditional feast of its patron saint, San Telmo.

 The lacón is, together with the cocido, the star dish in winter, whereas in summer, the majority of festivals offer sea products